silentmaker/blog/src/pages/Ploymer入门.md

 Polymer lets you build encapsulated, reusable [Web Components](https://www.webcomponents.org/introduction) that work just like standard HTML elements.

-Web Components are now implemented natively on Safari and Chrome, and run well on Firefox, Edge, and IE11 using polyfills. :smile:
+Web Components are now implemented natively on Safari and Chrome, and run well on Firefox, Edge, and IE11 using polyfills.

 ### Basics